Dogs can have a variety of cardiovascular diseases. The most common ones are discussed below.

 The pericardium is the membrane surrounding the heart.
 When fluid builds up in the pericardium, the pressure is increased.
 The increased pressure compresses the heart, interfering with its ability to pump blood.
 This condition is called cardiac tamponade.
 The compression significantly affects blood circulation and causes swollen jugular veins and accumulation of fluid in the abdomen.
 In addition, too little oxygen reaches the body’s tissues.
 In an attempt to increase the oxygen supply, the animal’s breathing rate goes up.

-This condition is uncommon compared with other acquired cardiovascular diseases; however, it does occur in dogs.
+This condition is a relatively common form of acquired cardiovascular disease.
 Golden Retrievers, Great Danes, and Great Pyrenees are among the most commonly affected breeds.
 Overall, most cases involve middle-aged, mostly male, large- and giant-breed dogs.
-Cancer is the most common cause of fluid in the membrane surrounding the heart in dogs.
-Tumors in the right atrium are the most frequently seen cardiac tumor, followed by heart base tumors.
+Cancer and inflammation (from an unknown cause) are the most common causes of fluid in the membrane surrounding the heart in dogs.
+Hemangiosarcoma and heart base tumors are the most frequently seen cardiac tumors.
 Less common causes of this accumulation of fluid in dogs are infections, trauma, chamber rupture, and congestive heart failure.